-CORS Sec Cons
+4 Security Considerations

+This section is non-normative.

+Security requirements and considerations are listed throughout this specification.
+This section lists advice that did not fit anywhere else.

+Historically, cross-origin interactions, through hyperlinks, transclusion and form submission, were the most important and distinguishing features of HTTP, HTML and the World Wide Web.
+As the Web moved from being composed of static markup and resources rendered by the user agent to also include active content, through plug-ins and embedded scripting, and client-side state, through cookies, it quickly became clear that unrestricted cross-origin interactions presented serious privacy and security risks.
+To deal with these risks, user agents and plugin technologies introduced a set of restrictions generally known as the Same Origin Policy.
+(SOP) Though many variants of the SOP exist, they all generally 1) preserved the existing cross-origin interactions allowed by HTML and HTTP while 2) restricting the ability of active content to read or make new types of requests across origins.

+This specification allows resources to voluntarily relax these restrictions.
+To do so safely, it is important to understand both 1) the pre-existing security impacts of cross-origin requests allowed by the legacy architecture of the Web as well as 2) the distinction between the goal of this specification: authorizing cross-origin read access to a resource in the user agent, and the possibly unintended consequences of authorizing write/execute access to resources by applications from foreign origins executing in the user agent.

+4.1 Simple Requests

-A simple cross-origin request has been defined as congruent with those which may be generated by currently deployed user agents that do not conform to this specification.
-Simple cross-origin requests generated outside this specification (such as cross-origin form submissions using GET or POST or cross-origin GET requests resulting from script elements) typically include user credentials, so resources conforming to this specification must always be prepared to expect simple cross-origin requests with credentials.
+In this specification, simple requests are defined as the set of HTTP methods, headers and data which may be sent cross-origin by currently deployed user agents that do not implement CORS.
+These include form submissions using GET or POST, cross-origin hyperlink dereferencing, resource transclusion (as with the img tag), and the special case of cross-origin GET requests resulting from the HTML script element.
+Because such cross-origin requests are commonplace, they do not require a preflight request.
+Simple cross-origin requests generated by user agents through means other than CORS typically always include user credentials, so resources conforming to this specification must always be prepared to expect simple cross-origin requests with credentials.

-Because of this, resources for which simple requests have significance other than retrieval must protect themselves from Cross-Site Request Forgery (CSRF) by requiring the inclusion of an unguessable token in the explicitly provided content of the request.[CSRF]
+Because of this, and independently of the existence of CORS, all resources for which simple requests have significance other than retrieval must protect themselves from Cross-Site Request Forgery (CSRF) by requiring the inclusion of an unguessable token in the explicitly provided content of the request.[CSRF]

+4.2 Allowing or Denying All Origins

 This specification defines how to authorize an instance of an application from a foreign origin, executing in the user agent, to access the representation of the resource in an HTTP response.
-Certain types of resources should not attempt to specify particular authorized origins, but instead either deny or allow all origins.
+However, certain types of resources should not attempt to specify particular authorized origins, but instead either deny or allow all origins.
+Some specific instances are:

-A resource that is not useful to applications from other origins, such as a login page, ought not to return an Access-Control-Allow-Origin header.
-The resource still must protect itself against CSRF attacks, such as by requiring the inclusion of an unguessable token in the explicitly provided content of the request.
+A resource that is not useful to applications from other origins, such as a login page, SHOULD NOT to return an Access-Control-Allow-Origin response header.
+The resource still must protect itself against CSRF attacks.
 The security properties of such resources are unaffected by user-agents conformant to this specification.

-A resource that is publicly accessible, with no access control checks, can always safely return an Access-Control-Allow-Origin header whose value is "*".
+A publicly accessible resource which is intended to uniformly process all incoming requests can be reasonably made available to any cross-origin requests.
+Such resources SHOULD return an Access-Control-Allow-Origin response header whose value is "*".